jviereck/vedit/Readme.md

 # vEdit

-A new code editor - different by behavior.
+A new code editor - different by behaviour.

 ## Status